AprilBrother/AprilBeacon-iOS-SDK/README.md

 If your app supports iOS 8, you should add NSLocationAlwaysUsageDescription key with message to be displayed in the prompt to Info.plist.

+### Project Setting

+Change the value of Build Active Architecture Only to "NO" of your project in Building Settings.

 ## Changelog